iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Zorn's Lemma.md

 **Observations**

-Maximal element $m$ comes from the subet of the partially ordered set, and the upper bound of the subset is not from the subset.
+Maximal element $m$ comes from the subset of the partially ordered set, and the upper bound of the subset is not from the subset.

 ---
 ### **Axiom | Zorn's Lemma**
 > A partially ordered set containing upper bounds every chain, necessarily contains at least one maximal element.

----
-### **Examples, Applications**